PHIHSH/1-Squatting-Domain-Identification/README.md

 ## Disclaim and Reference

 This is a research prototype, use at your own risk.

-If you feel this tool is useful, cite the tool as SquatPhish is high appreiciated.
+If you feel this tool is useful, cite the tool as :dog2: SquatPhish  :dog2: is high appreiciated.

 ## Acknowledgement

-Core contributor: ketian @ririhedou
+Core contributor: @ririhedou

 Thanks @0xorz for reproduction testing.